harrelfe/blogd/content/post/powilcoxon.markdown

     -   Unequal sampling probabilities, allowing arbitrarily large (or null) treatment effects and arbitrarily large (or small) non-PO for all sample sizes.
 This is done by taking a random sample of size n or m from a uniform distribution, taking these as the multinomial probabilities for Y in the first group, sampling n0 Y from these unequal probabilities.
 Then repeat the process independently for the second group with n1 observations.
 The two sets of multinomial probabilities are disconnected, allowing arbitrarily large non-PO.
     -   Sampling from two normal distributions with varying true differences in means and varying ratios of standard deviations.
 For this case, large non-PO occurs when the SDs are much different.
 Trial data for the number of participants assigned to the first group are simulated from a normal distribution with mean `\(\mu\)` and SD `\(\sigma\)` where `\(\mu\)` is a draw from a uniform distribution ranging over -1.5 to 1.5 and `\(\sigma\)` is a draw from a uniform distribution ranging over 0.4 to 3.0.
 Then new single draws are made for `\(\mu\)` and `\(\sigma\)` for the second sample, and the sample is similarly drawn from a normal distribution.
 Both sets of sample values are multiplied by ten and rounded to the nearest integer.
 For this type of random number generation, n vs. m is ignored so there are more simulations for this third type.

-One hundred trials are run for each sample size and for each of these six combinations.
-This process generates many configurations of ties and distinct values of Y, and degrees of non-proportionality.
+One hundred trials are run for each sample size and for each of five combinations.
+This process generates many configurations of ties and distinct values of Y, degrees of non-proportionality, and treatment allocation ratios.

 # Quantifying the Departure from PO